tshepang/blog/content/top movie elements.md

 3. [Limitless] - a drug that enhances mental performance
 4. [Groundhog Day] - reliving the same day over and over again
 5. *Next* - treatment of the concept of being able to see the future
-6. *Lake House* - treatment of the concept of time travel

 ## touching
 1. [Life is Beautiful]